Brandonbosquez/Articfacts/README.md

 * Python - Backend - Server using Flask - Object oriented programming used for ease of development
 * HTML and CSS - Frontend - Webpage used for the UI
 * JavaScript - Middleman between Frontend and Backend

+## Implementation

+This application's file are stored in this GitHub Repository.